-- 8.39 Ipswich has a rich and varied heritage of built, historical and natural assets, including more square miles of park per thousand population than anywhere else in the UK.
-The Borough contains:

-- Over 600 listed buildings and structures;

-- 14 conservation areas;

-- A Ramsar Site and Special Protection Area for Birds (part of the Stour and Orwell Estuaries site);

-- 4 Sites of Special Scientific Interest three for wildlife and one for geology;

-- 19 County Wildlife Sites;

-- 10 scheduled ancient monuments;

-- An area of archaeological importance for its Anglo-Saxon remains in central Ipswich;

-- 3 registered parks and gardens.
+- 8.42 Ipswich has a rich and varied heritage of built, historical and natural assets, including more square miles of park per thousand population than anywhere else in the UK.
+The Borough contains: - Over 600 listed buildings and structures; - 14 conservation areas; - A Ramsar Site and Special Protection Area for Birds (part of the Stour and Orwell Estuaries site); - 4 Sites of Special Scientific Interest three for wildlife and one for geology; - 19 County Wildlife Sites; - 10 scheduled ancient monuments; - An area of archaeological importance for its Anglo-Saxon remains in central lpswich; and - 3 registered parks and gardens INSERTED: and 518 hectares of parks and open spaces.